LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-add-applause-button-for-jekyll-post.md

 ## dingbat.html

 Applause button(if enabled) seats between contents and post-nodes such as author / comments.<br>
-If Applause button is disabled, make sure to prints original dingbat.
-I've used site's accent_color (which you can change from `_config.yml`), but feel free to choose the best color for your blog.
+If the Applause button is disabled, make sure to print the original dingbat.
+I've used the site's accent_color (which you can change from `_config.yml`), but feel free to choose the best color for your blog.

 ```html
 <!-- file: "/_includes/components/dingbat.html" -->